On Brand Naming

 The word "brand" has so many meanings now, some more whacked-out than others, that using it has ceased to be useful. — Hugh Macleod

 Some marketers seem to believe that the quality and effectiveness of a brand is a function of the evocative name they assign it and the nifty messaging they supply alongside it.
 Unfortunately, this isn't the case.
 Marketers may be able to pick the name, but nothing influences a brand more than the execution behind it.
-No amount of messaging will convince people that Microsoft is tops when it comes to security.
-And Microsoft is certainly not pushing the idea that the Zune is a clunky turd, but that's the word on the street.
-No amount of messaging or naming can overcome poor execution.

 The names associated with the brand need not be spectacular.
 Sure, occasionally, someone comes up with a truly great name, and it certainly helps.
 And, of course, there are truly terrible names — names that are hard to remember, hard to pronounce, or just plain confusing.